-The New Hanover County Board of Elections consists of three members and is responsible for the administration of Elections and Related Laws and Rules of North Carolina.
+The New Hanover County Board of Elections consists of four members and is responsible for the administration of Elections and Related Laws and Rules of North Carolina.
 The Director, upon recommendation of the Board, is appointed by the State to advise and provide administrative oversight of the elections department.
 To see additional information on board meetings, please click here.

 The Board is responsible for conducting all federal, state, and local elections held within the County and delegated to perform duties as may be prescribed by N.C.
-General Statutes Chapter 163, or by the rules, orders, and directives of the State Board of Elections.
+General Statutes Chapter 163A, or by the rules, orders, and directives of the State Board of Elections.
 The Board appoints all chief judges, judges, assistants, and other officers of elections and is responsible for investigating irregularities, nonperformance of duties, and violations of laws by election officers and other persons.

 Jonathan W. Washburn is a Wilmington native going back numerous generations.
 Graduate of Davidson College (cum laude 1978) and UNC Law School (Juris Doctor 1982) as well as UNC Business School (Masters in Business Administration 1982).
 Jonathan has been a practicing attorney in Wilmington since 1982 and has previously served on the New Hanover County Board of Elections a total of 16 years.
 Jonathan has two daughters, Cameron (graduated UNCW 2014) and Julia (graduated NCSU 2012).